Sultkid/printf/README.md

-This is a repository for the alx printf project
+This is a repository for the alx printf project,
 The project invloves two collaborators who would create a printf function like the c standard library printf function